Content Siloing for E-commerce: Product + Content Integration Strategy

 [Hook] Want date night dinners made even easier?

-[Benefit] Our Date Night Dinner Kit includes everything you need for Recipe #1: gourmet Marry Me Marinara, premium penne pasta, and a romance connection guide.
+[Benefit] Our Date Night Dinner Kit includes everything for Recipe #1: gourmet Marry Me Marinara, premium penne pasta, and a romance connection guide.

 [Product] $19.95 • Ready in 30 Minutes • Zero Stress